yashwanthguguloth24/Data-transmission-through-sound/README.md

 # Data-transmission-through-sound in python

-## Problem Statement
+Part of IDP-EE2025 Course.

+### Delatiled Description of Project

-Given a data file (eg.text_file,image...) , create a model to that communicates using sound.
+Given a data file (eg.text_file,image...) .
+We need to send this message from device to another using sound.
+For example , we have two laptops, so transmitter(speaker) of one laptop sends the audio signal of the encoded message to reciever(microphone) and the reciever decodes the message and prints the file.
+Here the mode of transmission is audio.